davis-andy/Python/CIS 014 - C++ Programming (in Python)/Assignment 10/README.md

 * Elements in the array have values that are signed integer (either positive or negative) within the signed integer limits
 * The ball at the Nth peg can only travel to either the Nth or (N+1)th peg in the row below
-* You should use std::vector to help you manage your 2D array: http://www.cplusplus.com/reference/vector/vector/
-* Your input is a vector array of vectors. **Your member function should account for empty vector array, and an array of any empty vectors!
+* Your input is an array of arrays. **Your member function should account for an empty array, and an array of any empty arrays!
 Remember each row in the pyramid must have one more element than the row preceding it.**
 * __When input is empty, your function should return 0__

 ## Homework 10.2